Art of the Book

 What the Sea Has Seen

-This book arose as a graphic synthesis of a self-guided study of chattel slavery and the true cost of unchecked capitalism.
-The accordion pocket structure is made with responsibly-sourced, organic cotton and natural indigo, recognizing that the histories of both cotton and indigo production are inextricably linked to the Atlantic slave trade, the growth of our global economy, and a legacy of inhumane practices that continue to this day.
+This book is a graphic synthesis of a self-guided study of chattel slavery and the Atlantic slave trade.
+It is a 400-year timeline that displays total numbers of enslaved Africans embarked on ships.
+Each removable vessel card contains key historical details for a 50-year period.
+The accordion pocket structure is made with responsibly-sourced, organic cotton and natural indigo, recognizing that the histories of both cotton and indigo production are inextricably linked to the slave trade, the growth of our global economy, and a legacy of inhumane practices that sadly continue to this day.

 Closed size: 3.25 x 6 x 1 inches

 This wordless ‘lantern book’ is an ode to humans and fire.
 Being able to create and control fire allowed humans to evolve and explore.
 Fire has always been a force of both creativity and destruction, just like humans, who burn with love or fear or rage.
 And what human is not mesmerized by a campfire’s flickering flames, dancing in the darkness?
 The book is made with ink on folded paper, cut holes, kozo papers, and acrylic medium.
 And a ‘safe’ tea candle.

 Closed, folded size: 2 x 6 x .75 inches